lucasajc/react-my-team/README.md

 ### How to run it?

+Visit the following URL to view the submitted version at Heroku: https://react-my-team.herokuapp.com

-To run the app, cd into the root directory and type the following command line:
+To run the app localy, cd into the root directory and type the following command line:

 #### `npm install`